latchbio/latch/docs/source/basics/what_is_a_workflow.md

 ## Workflow Code Structure

-So far we have defined workflows and tasks as python functions but we don't know where to put them or what supplementary files might be needed for registration.
+So far we have defined workflows and tasks as python functions but we don't know where to put them or what supplementary files might be needed to run the code on the Latch platform.

-Workflow code needs to live in directory with three basic but necessary
+Workflow code needs to live in directory with three necessary
 elements:

-  * a file named `Dockerfile`
+  * a file named `Dockerfile` that defines the computing environment of your tasks
   * a file named `version` that holds the plaintext version of the workflow
-  * a directory named `wf` that holds the python code needed for the workflow
+  * a directory named `wf` that holds the python code needed for the workflow.
+    * task and workflow functions must live in a `wf/__init__.py` file

 These three elements must be named as specified above.
 The directory should have the following structure: